conectado/conectado-blog/content/sharing-io-resources.md

 #### Racing futures

+The key insight here is that we just need concurrency, we don't need parallelism.
+We can exploit this and handle all IO in the same task, this allows that task to have ownership of the state and be able to freely mutate it.

-Handling multiple concurrent events in a single task in async Rust is actually a pretty common pattern; a typical reason to do this is to wait for both a timeout and a channel or to handle cancellation while blocking on some IO.
+Handling multiple concurrent events in a single task in async Rust is actually a pretty common pattern; a typical reason to do this is to wait for both a timeout and a channel, or to handle cancellation while blocking on some IO.
 This is often done through the [`tokio::select!`](https://docs.rs/tokio/latest/tokio/macro.select.html) macro.
 However, `tokio::select!` isn't ideal for our case; we have a variable number of futures we want to listen to, so we can use something like [`futures::future::select_all`](https://docs.rs/futures/latest/futures/future/fn.select_all.html) or [`futures_concurrency::future::Race`](https://docs.rs/futures-concurrency/latest/futures_concurrency/future/trait.Race.html).

  As explained [in Tokio's docs,](https://docs.rs/tokio/latest/tokio/macro.select.html#merging-streams) this can also be achieved using streams; that way we never drop an incomplete future.
 By doing it that way, we don't have to worry about cancellation safety.
 Nevertheless, all futures we're using are cancel-safe, so we will go with `futures_concurrency::future::Race`, as that makes adaptors as simple as possible.